fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/sms-overview.md

 Detailed SMS usage on a per-message basis can be analyzed in the Teams Admin Center, under Analytics & reports.

-Costs incurred for daily usage can be monitored depending on the type of billing account is used for invoicing.
+Costs incurred for usage can be monitored depending on the type of billing account that is used for invoicing.

-For example, customers with Microsoft Online Subscription Agreements, Enterprise Agreements, Legacy Direct, and Legacy CSP billing accounts manage overages with prepaid Communication Credits in the M365 admin center.
+For example, customers with billing accounts that are Microsoft Online Subscription Agreements, Enterprise Agreements, Legacy Direct, and Legacy CSP manage usage charges with prepaid Communication Credits in the M365 admin center.

-Customers with Microsoft Customer Agreement via Direct or Enterprise billing accounts manage overages with postpaid Cost Management in the M365 admin center.
+Customers with billing accounts that are Microsoft Customer Agreement via Direct or Enterprise manage usage charges with postpaid Cost Management in the M365 admin center.

-Customer with Microsoft Customer Agreement via Cloud Solution Partner billing accounts manage overages with their partner.
+Customer with billing accounts that are Microsoft Customer Agreement via Cloud Solution Partner manage usage charges with their partner.

-For pre-paid or post-paid models, see the article [Microsoft Calling Plan overview](calling-plan-overview.md).
+For funding and analyzing costs related to pre-paid or post-paid models, see the article [Microsoft Calling Plan overview](calling-plan-overview.md) and [Communication Credits](what-are-communications-credits.md).

-For pricing related to SMS usage beyond , see [SMS Pricing link](https://www.microsoft.com/microsoft-teams/microsoft-teams-phone). (to be updated with new pricing link)
+For per-message pricing related to SMS usage, see [SMS Pricing link](https://www.microsoft.com/microsoft-teams/microsoft-teams-phone). (to be updated with new pricing link)

 ## Considerations